 Human research ethics

-The University of the Sunshine Coast is a dynamic University that is committed to increasing research productivity and impact.
-USC's research collaborate with local, national and international governments, institutions, and industries to deliver high-quality research with real impact.
-In 2015 the Australian Research Council ranked USC well above or above world standard in nine key research areas and equal to world standard in five others.
+USC is a dynamic university that is committed to increasing research productivity and impact.
+USC's researchers collaborate with local, national and international governments, institutions, and industry to deliver innovative, high-quality research with real impact.
+In 2018, the Australian Research Council ranked USC well above or above world standard in seventeen key research areas and equal to world standard in nine others.

 USC's policy and procedural framework

 - Authorship and Dissemination of Research Findings - Procedures

 - Managing and Investigating Breaches of Responsible Research Conduct - Procedures

 - Animal Ethics - Procedures

 - Human Research Ethics - Procedures